dileeppandey/dileeppandey/README.md

 #### ⚡ Fun fact:

 * I write poetry in Hindi.
-* I aim to read 12 books this year.
+* I aim to read 12 books in year 2021.

+Currently Reading:
+   * Sapiens: A Brief History of Humankind - Yuval Noah Harari

 Books I have already read so far:
+   * A Mind for Numbers - Barbara Oakley

+Finished 9/12 Books in 2020.
     * Outliers - Malcolm Gladwell
     * Man's Search for meaning - Viktor E. Frankl
     * Little Bets - Peter Sims